-Measurements of financial instruments that are only to a limited extent based on observable market data, such as the measurement of unlisted shares and certain bonds for which there is no active market, are subject to significant estimates.
-The estimated fair value of illiquid bonds significantly depends on the credit spread estimate.
-A credit spread widening of 50 basis points as at March 31, 2019 would have caused the fair value of the bonds to decrease DKK 130 million (December 31, 2018: DKK 110 million).
-The Group makes fair value adjustments to cover changes in counterparty risk (credit value adjustment ("CVA") and debt value adjustment ("DVA")) and to cover expected funding costs (funding value adjustment ("FVA")) on derivatives, bid-offer spreads on the net open position of the portfolio of assets and liabilities with offsetting market risk recognized at mid-market prices, and model risk on level 3 derivatives.
-As at March 31, 2019, the adjustments totaled DKK 1.3 billion (December 31, 2018: DKK 1.1 billion), including the adjustment for credit risk on derivatives that are credit impaired.
-For additional information, see note 31 to the 2018 Financial Statements incorporated by reference into this Base Prospectus.
+The majority of valuation techniques employ only observable market data.
+However, certain financial instruments are measured on the basis of valuation techniques that are based on one or more significant unobservable inputs and, therefore, are subject to significant estimates.
+This includes unlisted shares and certain bonds for which there is no active market.
+In general, the Group's net profit is only to a limited extent impacted by such estimates, as most of the financial assets that are measured on the basis of unobservable data are allocated to insurance contract policyholders, and the policyholders assume most of the risk on the financial assets.
+On the derivatives portfolio, the Group makes fair value adjustments to cover changes in counterparty risk (credit value adjustment ("CVA") and debt value adjustment ("DVA")) and to cover expected funding costs (funding value adjustment ("FVA")) on derivatives, bid-offer spreads on the net open position of the portfolio of assets and liabilities with offsetting market risk recognized at mid-market prices, and model risk on level 3 derivatives.
+As at December 31, 2019, the adjustments totaled DKK 1.5 billion (December 31, 2018: DKK 1.1 billion), including the adjustment for credit risk on derivatives that are credit impaired.
+For additional information, see note G33(a) to the 2019 Financial Statements incorporated by reference into this Base Information Memorandum.